notsaniyaa/homework3.ShP/README.md

 # Dungeon Builder Project

 ## Overview
-This project implements a dungeon-building system using the **Builder** and **Prototype** design patterns.
+This project implements a dungeon-building system using the **Builder** design pattern.
 The program allows users to create a dungeon with various elements such as rooms, NPCs, traps, treasures, and secret passages.

 ## Features
 - **Builder Pattern**: Used to construct a complex `Dungeon` object step by step.